 Age spots can be removed through various treatments.
 Although they are generally harmless to the body, many people consider age spots to be unattractive and undesirable.
 Treatment options include chemical peel, laser skin peels, and microdermabrasion, to name a few.
 One or more of these proactive treatments may be recommended by a trained Charlotte dermatologist.

 Age spot removal and cosmetic dermatology in Charlotte

 If you are finding it difficult to live with age spots, the doctors at Dermatology Specialists of Charlotte can provide high quality, innovative skin care, and cosmetic dermatology in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.

 Dermatology Specialists of Charlotte also offers medical, reliable cosmetic dermatology, and surgical dermatology; including removal of skin cancer.
 We provide a full range of cosmetic offerings such as skin tightening, fat reduction, chemical peels, Botox:registered: treatments, microdermabrasion, and more.
 We provide treatment for both adult and pediatric patients.
 Call our office today for a skin care evaluation and analysis of your sun damaged skin, or any other skin condition.